Post Disposition Dismissals and Reductions

 Benefits of a Post-Disposition Dismissal

 - Results in a new entry in the court record showing a dismissal of the case and it will result in a notation on your "rap sheet" that your conviction has been dismissed per 1203.4.

 (However, if you are applying for a job as a peace officer (police officer, highway patrolman, sheriff’s deputy, etc.), you are required to disclose the conviction and subsequent expungement on the job application.)

 - Is the first step in applying for a pardon for felony convictions

 Reduction of a Felony to a Misdemeanor

 A felony conviction can be reduced to a misdemeanor in some cases.
 Once declared a misdemeanor, the crime will be considered a misdemeanor "for all purposes."
 However, there are certain exceptions as the federal government can still consider the conviction a felony for purposes of its federal gun statutes.

-You can request a felony be reduced to a misdemeanor while on probation, after probation, but most often this process is done through the expungement process, when probation is over and all fines and fees are paid.
+You can request a felony be reduced to a misdemeanor while on probation, after probation, but most often this process is done through the dismissal process, when probation has been completed and all fines and fees are paid.

 - Remove the record of your arrest and conviction from the databases of federal and state law enforcement agencies.
-For instance, the FBI would still have a record of your conviction.
+For instance, the CA DOJ and FBI would still have a record of your conviction.